Learn What Is Rehab? 8 Essential Add...

 Outpatient rehab lets you live at home while attending scheduled treatment sessions.
 This approach offers greater flexibility, allowing you to maintain responsibilities like work, school, or family care while still receiving help.
 It’s a good fit for people with a stable home environment and milder substance use challenges.

 Levels of care vary, from standard outpatient therapy (once or twice a week) to intensive outpatient programs, which may meet multiple times per week for several hours at a time.
 Outpatient rehab is also often used as a step-down after inpatient treatment, helping to reinforce progress and prevent relapse.
-Studies suggest that for certain patients, outpatient care can be as effective as inpatient treatment when matched appropriately to the individual’s needs.
+Studies suggest that for certain patients, outpatient care can be as effective as inpatient treatment when matched appropriately to the individual’s needs.4

 Everyone’s path to recovery is different.
 That’s why treatment plans are personalized, combining therapies and services that best meet your needs.
 These often include behavioral therapies, medications, and support for your mental health and relationships.

-Rehab Programs
+1. Rehab Programs

 Alcohol and other drugs rehab focuses on treating substance use disorder (SUD), including both the physical and psychological aspects.
 It often starts with detox, followed by therapy and sometimes medication like naltrexone.

-Aftercare / Support Groups
+2. Aftercare and Support Groups

-Family Therapy
+3. Family Therapy

 Addiction affects families — and family support can be key to healing.
 Family therapy helps improve communication, rebuild trust, and create healthier dynamics.
 It also helps loved ones understand addiction and support your recovery in meaningful ways.

-Cognitive Behavioral Therapy (CBT)
+4. Cognitive Behavioral Therapy (CBT)

 CBT is a widely used therapy that helps you identify harmful thought patterns and replace them with healthier behaviors.
 It’s evidence-based and effective across a range of concerns.

-Mental Health Services
+5. Mental Health Services

 Mental health disorders like depression, anxiety, or PTSD often go hand-in-hand with addiction.
 Treating both at the same time, called integrated care, offers better outcomes.
 Many treatment programs include access to psychiatrists and therapy for co-occurring conditions.

-Medication-Assisted Treatment (MAT)
+6. Medication-Assisted Treatment (MAT)

 The cost of treatment can feel overwhelming, but there are many ways to make it more affordable.
 These include private insurance, state-funded programs, sliding scale fees, and grants or scholarships from treatment centers.

 Start by contacting the rehab facility to ask about financial aid.
 To start your recovery process, you can use Recovery.com to find a rehab center and view photos, read reviews, check insurance details, and explore additional services.
-Find out more on our website.

 There’s no single answer to how long treatment lasts.
 Detox may take just a few days to a couple of weeks, depending on the substance and your individual needs.
 Residential programs often last between 30 and 90 days, while outpatient care can continue for several months or even longer.

-Research consistently shows that longer treatment durations are associated with better recovery outcomes.7 The most important factor isn’t how fast you finish, but how engaged you remain throughout the process.
+Research consistently shows that longer treatment durations are associated with better recovery outcomes.6 The most important factor isn’t how fast you finish, but how engaged you remain throughout the process.
 Committing to care for as long as needed gives you the strongest foundation for lasting change.

 Recovery is a process — and you don’t have to go through it alone.
 Whether you’re thinking about detox, inpatient treatment, or outpatient care, help is out there.
 Explore our treatment center profiles, read real recovery stories, and use our locator tool to find the right support for you.
 Recovery is possible — and it starts with a single step.